 Labour’s defeat in Copeland this Thursday bodes ill for the party’s electoral prospects.

-It is the first time a governing party has made a by-election gain since the Mitcham and Morden by-election of 1982.
-Labour had held Copeland for eight decades.
-But no more…
+It is the first time a governing party has made a by-election gain since the Conservatives won the Mitcham and Morden by-election of 1982.
+It’s an especially hard blow for Labour because the party had held Copeland for the last eight decades.

-The Conservative victory is a great boost to Theresa May.
-Indeed, in an article for the Daily Mail, Peter Oborne likens her position to that of Margaret Thatcher’s in 1982 :
+The result has been interpreted as a great victory for Theresa May.
+In an article for the Daily Mail, Peter Oborne likens May’s position to that of Margaret Thatcher’s in 1982 :

 “Her win in Cumbria puts her in a position of strength which recalls Margaret Thatcher at the height of her powers in the early Eighties.”